vism2889/ECE_1140_TRAINS/README.md

 - Make your changes.
 - Push it back to your repo.
 - Click the Compare & pull request button.
-- Click Create pull request to open a new pull request
+- Click Create pull request to open a new pull request.
+- Please choose 3 people minimum to review the merge request you make.
+- After all approvals are complete merge your own branch into master.

 |    |    |
 |----|----|